 People who have another primary mode of transportation

 Maybe you own a car, but you primarily use a bike or public transport to get around.
-You may be able to save a good chunk of change by switching to pay-as-you-go car insurance since your car probably isn’t getting used much anyway.
+You may be able to save by switching to pay-as-you-go car insurance if your car isn’t getting much use.